 Apartment sofa vs loveseat

-If you regularly seat two adults and want room to stretch, apartment sofa usually feels less cramped than a loveseat.
-If you mostly sit solo and need maximum floor space, a loveseat can be the better trade.
+If you regularly seat two adults and still want a little room to shift around, an apartment sofa usually feels less cramped than a loveseat.
+If you mostly sit solo and need to protect as much floor space as possible, a loveseat for a small space can be the smarter trade.

 Best sofa depth for short people